Skip to contents

 Definition

-The single dimension Gaussian Processes (GPt\mathrm{GP}_t) we use can be written as
+The one-dimensional Gaussian Processes (GPt\mathrm{GP}_t) we use can be written as

 where μ(t)\mu(t) and k(t,t)k(t,t') are the mean and covariance functions, respectively.
 In our case as set out above, we have